Honda HR-V hybrid running costs & insurance

 Honda offers a three-year/90,000-mile warranty on all of its new cars, which can be extended for an additional cost, while the battery in the HR-V’s hybrid drivetrain is covered by a five-year/90,000-mile warranty.
 The HR-V is also protected against chassis corrosion for up to 10 years.

 The Honda HR-V only needs to go in for a service once a year or every 12,000 miles (whichever comes first).
-That’s about the same as Jazz supermini, with Honda was commended in the 2022 Driver Power survey by owners for the reliability and running costs.
+That’s about the same as Jazz supermini, while Honda finished a middling 18th out of 32 brands in the 2023 Driver Power owner satisfaction survey.

-You'll pay £145 in road tax (VED) for the HR-V after the first year you purchase it.
-As it's classed as an 'alternative-fuel vehicle', you receive a £10 discount on the regular £155 rate.
+You'll pay £170 in road tax (VED) for the HR-V after the first year you purchase it.
+As it's classed as an 'alternative-fuel vehicle', you receive a £10 discount on the regular £180 rate.
+These figures seem to be constantly rising, however, so we'd always check the government website to be sure exactly how much you'll pay.

 In This Review